نحن نقف معا ko tātou tātou we are one

 PAPAROA refers to an area spread with cloaks to mark a special place of honour.
 This website was launched on 31st March 2019, primarily as a response to the horrific terrorist attacks on the Alnoor and Linwood Mosques in Christchurch.
 As-Salaam-Alaikum.

 The organisers behind Paparoa have chosen to remain anonymous, given the general level of psychosis that characterises the far right.
 We also guarantee anonymity to our supporters, members, collaborators and contributors.
 This is explained further below.
 Linda Williams is the sole exception.
 Although she isn’t sure about having her photograph or address published for family reasons, Linda is more than happy to act as the group’s contact and liaison person.
 You can reach her at email@example.com.
 Ivan is co-ordinating our database project, ‘the Paparoa Files’, which is run along lines similar to Wikipedia (contact firstname.lastname@example.org).
-And Peter is helping with accounts and I.T. support (email@example.com).
+And a shout-out to Pete, who set up the website pro bono and got the ball rolling, IT-wise.
+We couldn’t have done it without you.